IgniteUI/help-topics/topics/02_Controls/igCombo/04_Configuring/~igCombo_Configuring.md

 ### Introduction

-The topics in this group explain how to configure Ignite UI® combo control.
+The topics in this group explain how to configure %%ProductName%%® combo control.

 ### Topics